-- Language is a hurdle: Most companies that refrain from outsourcing may be doing so, as they believe that outsourcing to an overseas firm could be difficult, with mainly language being an issue.
-They may be instances when companies have failed to get proper resolution from a BPO because those at each ends couldn’t follow the conversation properly.
+Most companies that refrain from outsourcing may be doing so, as they believe that outsourcing to an overseas firm could be difficult, with mainly language being an issue.
+They may be instances when companies have failed to get proper resolution from a BPO because those at each end couldn’t follow the conversation properly.
 However, it is not always so.
 Most of the reliable and efficient BPOs have well educated employees, who have the skills and knowledge to not only do the work properly but are multi-lingual as well.
 They are able to converse well in the English language, so that dealing with western clients also becomes easy.

-- Quality of work will be compromised: Most important aspect for any customer service is its quality, as it could be the difference between leaving a customer satisfied or frustrated.
+The most important aspect of any customer service is its quality, as it could be the difference between leaving a customer satisfied or frustrated.
 If the quality is maintained it helps to also retain customers.
 However, some of the companies believe that by outsourcing customer service their expectations are not being met properly.
-But, this I would say is another myth that seeks debunking.
+But, this I would say is another myth that seeks to debunk.
 A trusted professional outsourcing partner will ensue successful service offering features like 24/7 support, backup coverage for peak call times, multilingual support etc., thus aiming for better enhancement and success for business operations.

-- Lack of control on the project: Many believe that outsourcing could be the best way to lose their control over a project, as managing the outsourcing partner, located overseas could be difficult.
-Here, they are vary that if errors occur they may not be aware in time to rectify it before it effects the company’s operations.
-However, being in constant contact with the outsourcing partner via multiple channels, throughout the project will ensure that you are made aware of the progress that is happening on it and will also let you keep the service provider in loop about your expectations and requirements, thus allowing for modification as and when required.
+Many believe that outsourcing could be the best way to lose their control over a project, as managing the outsourcing partner, located overseas could be difficult.
+Here, they vary that if errors occur they may not be aware in time to rectify it before it affects the company’s operations.
+However, being in constant contact with the outsourcing partner via multiple channels, throughout the project will ensure that you are made aware of the progress that is happening on it and will also let you keep the service provider in the loop about your expectations and requirements, thus allowing for modification as and when required.

-- Outsourcing could be costly: One often relate outsourcing to increased expense, which in itself is a wrong notion.
+One often relates outsourcing to increased expense, which in itself is a wrong notion.
 Outsourcing to countries outside, especially to India can be very cost-effective.
 It allows for flexible or more scalable work force, delivering quality services, and it would also help companies to reduce the overhead expenses required to set up infrastructure or resources, if customer support services, were done in-house by companies.

 Thus, we see here that these are just myths or misconceptions regarding outsourcing customer service and it can really be a good option if done right.
 Outsourcing to a reliable and efficient outsourcing partner, helps to ensure quality customer service, enabling increased customer satisfaction and sales.